Fact-checked by the onlinepaydaynews.com editorial team

 What Does Fair Lending Actually Require?

 Fair lending means offering credit on terms that are transparent, non-discriminatory, and proportionate to actual risk.
-It is not just an ethical standard — it is a legal one enforced by multiple federal statutes.
+It is not just an ethical standard.
+It is a legal one enforced by multiple federal statutes.

 The three core laws governing fair lending in the United States are the Equal Credit Opportunity Act (ECOA), the Fair Housing Act (FHA), and the Truth in Lending Act (TILA).
 TILA, enforced by the CFPB, requires lenders to disclose the full APR, total finance charges, and all loan terms before the borrower signs.
 The CFPB’s fair lending compliance framework outlines exactly what disclosures are mandatory.